 Erica Wood, Krystal Bergin, Philip Crispin, Claire Dendle, Zoe McQuilten, Elizabeth Moore, Orla Morrissey, Arul Earnest, Andrew Spencer, Robert Weinkove.
 Immunoglobulin (Ig) therapy is made from donated plasma.
 MM is one of the most common indications for its use in Australia, with increasing demand and much variation in practice.
-It is also costly (over \$60 million dollars spent annually in MM in Australia).
+It is also costly (over \$60M spent annually in MM in Australia).
 The IMPROVE study has collected real world data in Australia and New Zealand on immunoglobulin use in MM in response to infection.
-Recruitment is complete and analysis being finalised.
-The study will shed light on current practice, costs and outcomes in Ig use and guide policy and clinical practice to improve the stewardship of this resource in Australia.
+Recruitment and follow-up are complete, and a final report was submitted to the National Blood Authority shedding light on current practice, costs and outcomes in Ig use.
+This report and recommendations will guide policy and clinical practice to improve the stewardship of this resource in Australia.
+Further work is in progress, with the opportunity for collaboration with young investigators, to provide valuable data to government on blood product use.